jadecobra/python_tdd_exercises/source/functions/index.rst

 what is a function?
 #################################################################################

-A function_ is code that is callable_, this means I can write statements to do something one time, and can use it do something at a different time from when I write them.
-They can make code simpler, easier to read, test, reuse, maintain and improve, all the good things.
+A function_ is code that is callable_, this means I can write code to do something one time, and can it to do the same thing at a different time from when I write it, by just calling the name.
+It can make code simpler, easier to read, test, reuse, maintain and improve - all the good things.

 Part of `Computer Programming`_ is sending input data to a process and getting output data back, you can think of it like this